darklang/dark/docs/eventsV2.md

 **Important**: The scheduling of events is handled by a Pub/Sub subscription, which **only** handles notifying the worker to try running an event.
 The worker may know that it should not run it, for example if the worker is paused.
-The presence of a Message in the PubSub subscription does not mean an actual event will be run.
-Nor an event to be run imply that there must be a
+The presence of a notification in the PubSub subscription does not mean an actual event will be run.
+Also, an event in the DB does not imply exactly one notification in PubSub - there may be more than one (if the user pressed pause/unpause a bit), or none (if a handler is currently paused).

 When an event is first `emit`ted, we save it in the `events_v2` table, and add a **Notification** in PubSub.
 The QueueWorkers pull messages from PubSub when they